Diversity flourishes at UBC: students from more than 160 countries make up our unique community!

 UBC strives to be a welcoming, caring, and inclusive space for everyone—and that includes you!
 During your time as a UBC undergrad, you’ll have lots of ways to share your ideas and opinions (from scholarly conversations to group projects), and find resources to help you express your identity and voice your needs.

-UBC’s Respectful Environment policy reminds us of how important it is to help others feel that their opinions and ways of self-expression matter—and this importance remains true in online learning as well, whether that’s communicating with your classmates via the Collaborate Ultra chatbox or attending virtual UBC events!
+UBC’s Respectful Environment policy reminds us of how important it is to help others feel that their opinions and ways of self-expression matter—whether that’s in the classroom or while attending UBC events!

-UBC has many resources that can support you in expressing who you are—as well as being supportive of others so they feel included, too.
+UBC has many resources that can support you in expressing who you are—and help you support others so they feel included, too.

 First, you can go by the name you want

-Names can be deeply connected—if not paramount—to our identity.
+Names are central to our identity.
 At UBC, staff and faculty (e.g. your profs, TAs, ES Advisors) call you by your preferred/chosen name (different from your legal name).
 This means that you can choose the name you want to be known by.

 Expressing yourself & supporting others: Tips and resources